cangermueller/vbmfa/docs/source/index.rst

 .. note::
-  The current version is still under development, and needs to be optimized for large-scale data set.
+  The current version is still under development, and needs to be optimized for large-scale data sets.
 I am open for any suggestions, and happy about every bug report!

 Installation